wenlimath2/wenli.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an Assistant Adjunct Professor (postdoc) in Applied Mathematics at UCLA, mentored by [Andrea L. Bertozzi](https://www.math.ucla.edu/~bertozzi/) and [Luminita A. Vese](https://www.math.ucla.edu/~lvese/).
+I am currently an Assistant Adjunct Professor (postdoc) in Applied Mathematics at UCLA, working with [Andrea L. Bertozzi](https://www.math.ucla.edu/~bertozzi/) and [Luminita A. Vese](https://www.math.ucla.edu/~lvese/).
+I received my Ph.D. in Applied Mathematics at Clarkson University in May 2019, under the guidance of [Guangming Yao](https://people.clarkson.edu/~gyao/) and [C.S.
+Chen](http://www.math.usm.edu/cschen).
+Before 2015, I was a Lecturer of Mathematics at [Taiyuan University of Technology](http://www.tyut.edu.cn/).

 Research Interests:
 ======

 1. Register a GitHub account if you don't have one and confirm your e-mail (required!)
 1. Fork [this repository](https://github.com/academicpages/academicpages.github.io) by clicking the "fork" button in the top right.
 1. Go to the repository's settings (rightmost item in the tabs that start with "Code", should be below "Unwatch").
 Rename the repository "[your GitHub username].github.io", which will also be your website's URL.